Published on 25 October 2021

 Table of Contents

-Addiction alters your brain and behaviour to the point where you are unable to control your use of legal or illegal drugs.
-Leo Sternbach, a chemist from Croatia, synthesized Valium (Diazepam) in 1963 to treat insomnia, seizures, and Anxiety.
-The use of Valium increased steadily in the United States as stress and Anxiety diagnoses became more prevalent in recent years.
+Leo Sternbach, a chemist from Croatia, synthesized Diazepam in 1963 to treat insomnia, seizures, and anxiety.
+The use of Diazepam increased steadily in the United States as stress and Anxiety diagnoses became more prevalent in recent years.

 While there are many medical conditions that this prescription can help with, it's critical to recognize that if misused or for a long time, it can quickly become addictive.
-The brain soon becomes dependent and addicted to Valium.
+The brain soon becomes dependent and addicted to Diazepam.
+Before going deeper into Diazepam use and addiction, let's get familiar with the basics first.

-Valium (Diazepam) was first introduced as an anxiety medication and sedative.
+Diazepam was first introduced as an anxiety medication and sedative.
 Diazepam belongs to the benzodiazepine family of drugs and is known for habit-forming.
-It reduces excessive brain activity and helps relax the body and mind.
-Diazepam is available as a tablet, an oral liquid, an injectable solution, or a rectal gel.
+For buying Diazepam online is available as a tablet, an oral liquid, an injectable solution, or a rectal gel, as you can also get it in its brand version Valium.

-The U.S. Drug Enforcement Administration categorizes Valium as a Schedule IV controlled substance.
-It indicates that compared to other drugs, Valium is less addictive.
-It is relatively safe as long as it is not combined with alcohol or other depressants.
+The U.S. Drug Enforcement Administration categorizes Diazepam as a Schedule IV narcotic substance.
+It indicates that compared to other drugs, Diazepam is less addictive.
+It is relatively safe if not combined with alcohol or other depressants.

 How Does Diazepam Work?